 MMAP services include, but are not limited to providing Medicare,Medicaid, and other health benefits counseling for older adults and for people with disabilities.
 MMAP empowers individuals by conducting community education about their options, and by assisting with applications and enrollments.
 Ms. Murphy provides guidance and technical assistance to MMAP’s local service providers to assure client services meet the standards required by all state and federal funding sources.
 Ms. Murphy is actively involved in the state’s Integrated Care pilot.

-Funding for the MMAP program comes from the Michigan Aging and Adult Services Agency (AASA) and Department of Health and Human Services (DHHS)/Administration for Community Living (ACL).
+MMAP is a free service which is funded by grants from the U.S. Department of Health & Human Services – the Administration for Community Living, the Michigan Department of Health and Human Services, the Michigan Aging and Adult Services Agency, and the Michigan Health Endowment Fund.
+MMAP does not receive funding from, nor is it affiliated with, any insurance companies.
 Federal grants secured by MMAP provide monies for fighting Medicare fraud, for the enrollment of low-income individuals into public benefits programs as well as free health benefits counseling.

 Patricia M. MacKinnon

-Is the Program Manager for MMAP, Inc. She provides the oversight and management of grants received from the Centers for Medicare & Medicaid Services and the Administration for Community Living.
+Is the Assistant Director for MMAP, Inc. She provides the oversight and management of grants received from the Centers for Medicare & Medicaid Services and the Administration for Community Living.
 Patricia’s background provides MMAP the experience and education needed from grant writing, program development, and data analysis.

 Pat’s career has included practicing law, with specialization in elder law, estate planning, Medicaid planning and advocacy, and civil litigation.
 In 2001, she became an advocate on behalf of residents of long-term care facilities and was appointed to the Adult Foster Care Advisory Council as the representative of the State Long Term Care Ombudsman Program.
 During this time, she volunteered for the MMAP program as a Site Coordinator where she was instrumental in providing services to beneficiaries and their caregivers.